p-sun/ARPowerPanels/README.md

 Reimagining the power of Xcode's View Debugger for live debugging of AR or SceneKit apps.
 2018 WWDC Scolarship application in Swift 4.

-* Experiment:
-Today is a good day for experimentation.
+**Today is a good day for experimentation.**

-\
-\
-"Control is for Beginners.
-Iteration is truly the mother of invention."
+*"Control is for Beginners.
+Iteration is truly the mother of invention."*

 Hello, fellow traveller.